Still Processing: Format

 The format typically includes discussion between Morris and Wortham as well as one or more interviews, sometimes in studio but often in outside locations: the first episode ("First Date") followed Wortham and Morris on a walk through Central Park.
 They have also visited the National Museum of African American History and Culture (NMAAHC), interviewing curator Joanne Hyppolite, among other places.
 Laura Jane Standley and Eric McQuade of The Atlantic described the show as "at base, a set of discussions about the big cultural events of the day.
 But Still Processing is sharp and intellectual, goofy and raw: The two hosts talk to each other and to guests (including RuPaul) about anyone from Colin Kaepernick to Kerry James Marshall; about society and art; about dating and work."

-Episodes are usually between half an hour and an hour in length, and released weekly on Thursdays.
+Episodes are usually between half an hour and an hour in length.

 Reception

 Reviewing the podcast's launch, Tim Barnes at The A.V.
 Club said the "inaugural episode of The New York Times Still Processing podcast is an incredible mix of personality, pop culture, and education.
 Writers Jenna Wortham and Wesley Morris bring a jolt of energy to the show, which feels like old media finally embracing the new."
 Of the first episode, Taylor Bryant said at Nylon that Wortham and Morris's "natural banter and strong viewpoints will leave you wanting so, so much more."

 The Atlantic named Still Processing among the 50 best podcasts of 2016, citing the November 10, 2016 post-election episode "The Reckoning" as a "banner episode".
 The Huffington Post likewise cited the post-election episode in naming Still Processing to its list of 15 notable podcasts of 2016.
 IndieWire named the "Journey to the 'Blacksonian'" episode, about Wortham and Morris's trip to the National Museum of African American History and Culture, to its list of 2016 50 best podcast episodes.